glag2/raspi-car/README.md

 ### Dashcam

-To be able to record some videos plug in one or more camera that opencv can see (test it with the file "code\utils\DashCam\test_all_cams.py"), once plugged in make sure to save the DasCam_v2.py file somewhere and edit the autostart_manager.sh in order to get it going when the raspberry boot up.
+To be able to record some videos plug in one or more camera that opencv can see (test it with the file "code\\DashCam\test_all_cams.py"), once plugged in make sure to save the DasCam_v2.py file somewhere and edit the autostart_manager.sh in order to get it going when the raspberry boot up.

 To install open cv in Raspberry OS use this command: `pip install opencv-python --break-system-packages`

+### GPS Logger

+As for the dashcam, make sure that the GPS works and the code\GPS\gps_logger.py path is correct in the autostart_manager.sh file

 ### Auto start and shutdown